12 Ways to Spend a Summer

 8. I entered a new relationship

 I could talk about this one all day.
 (But don’t worry, I won’t).
 I met Jake on a dating app, which is hard to believe because he is perfect for me.
 This relationship is the healthiest, most mature relationship I have ever been in, and I am incredibly excited to see where it goes from here.

 9. I was promoted

-I started working at Olive & Company nearly 9 months ago, and they have completely flown by!
-A few months in, we had a bit of turnover, which resulted in me taking on more work than I ever anticipated I’d be responsible for so early on in my career.
+I started working at Olive & Company nearly 9 months ago—and they have completely flown by!
+A few months in, we had some turnover that resulted in me taking on more work than I ever anticipated I’d be responsible for so early on in my career.
 Because of the work I did, I was quickly promoted—AND I’m sitting in a new spot, complete with a swanky magnetic board for all my memos… and pictures of my niece, Eva.

 10. I caught up with friends

 Between my trip to Milwaukee and one of my friends trekking down to Minneapolis from Winnipeg, I spent a lot of time catching up with friends I don’t get to see very often.
 Drinks, laughs, and photos were shared during both the long weekends, filling my soul to the brim.